wayhome/flask-cn/docs/foreword.rst

 anywhere in the same thread.

-Flask provides some tools to deal with the downsides of this approach but it might be an issue for larger applications.
-Flask is also based on convention over configuration, which means that many things are preconfigured and will work well for smaller applications but not so well for larger ones.
+Flask provides some tools to deal with the downsides of this approach but it might be an issue for larger applications because in theory modifications on these objects might happen anywhere in the same thread.

+Flask is also based on convention over configuration, which means that many things are preconfigured.
 For example, by convention, templates and static files are in subdirectories within the Python source tree of the application.

+The main reason however why Flask is called a "microframework" is the idea to keep the core simple but extensible.
+There is database abstraction layer, no form validation or anything else where different libraries already exist that can handle that.
+However Flask knows the concept of extensions that can add this functionality into your application as if it was implemented in Flask itself.
+There are currently extensions for object relational mappers, form validation, upload handling, various open authentication technologies and more.

 However Flask is not much code and built in a very solid foundation and with that very easy to adapt for large applications.
 If you are interested in that, check out the :ref:`becomingbig` chapter.

+If you are curious about the Flask design principles, head over to the section about :ref:`design`.

 A Framework and an Example
 --------------------------